-The public transport in the country is comprehensive, efficient and secure.
+Public transport in the country is comprehensive, efficient, and secure.
 To travel nationally, you can buy an anonymous OV-Chipkaart which lets you top up as much as you’d like.

 You just check it in before you get on the train, and can top up at the NS ticket machines at every station.
 Please remember that you have to have a minimum of 20 Euros on the card in order to travel nationally.

 The Dutch national railway is called Nederlandse Spoorwegen.
 NS is the biggest train system in the country, but not the only one.
 In certain parts of the country, you’ll also find Arriva Netherlands’ secondary trains scattered throughout.
 These are multinational lines that run through 14 countries in Europe.

 Through NS, you can also invest in the Holland Travel Ticket, which gives you unlimited access to all public transport mediums for one day only.
 You just buy one ticket and check it in and out wherever you go.
 So, now you really have no excuse for not doing a day trip!

 But, if you feel like skipping the crowds, Uber operates in the Netherlands too.
 You should use it instead of taxis, which overcharge tourists.
 Oh, and don’t forget to cycle and save money while traveling in the cities – you’ll need that cash for the national trains.
 We suggest you rent a bike from Swapfiets.

 Is it “the Netherlands” or “Netherlands” or Holland?

 The use of “The Netherlands” or “Netherlands” is a matter of preference.
 Conventionally, in written English, the use of “The Netherlands” is the correct way to refer to the country.